GEM-benchmark/NL-Augmenter/transformations/writing_system_replacement/README.md

 ```

 The performance is surprisingly good, considering the dramatic changes made by our transformation.
 We are not sure if the results make sense.

-Could they be explained by an abnormal behavior of the testing pipeline?
+According to @Sotwi, in the 3 non-default tests the performance falls significantly, as expected:

+    roberta-base-SST-2: 94.0 -> 51.0
+    bert-base-uncased-QQP: 92.0 -> 67.0
+    roberta-large-mnli: 91.0 -> 43.0

+This indicates that both the transformation and the testing pipeline work as intended.

+We speculate that the problem in the first test could be caused by some deficiency in
+the model `aychang/roberta-base-imdb` and / or the `imdb` dataset.

 ## What are the limitations of this transformation?